suhabb/covid_testing_service/README.md

    * ``(Or)``
   - mvn spring-boot:run
    * ``(Or)``
-  - Can import in IntelliJ aand run as main application by adding the Main file
+  - Can import in IntelliJ and run as main application by adding the Main file

 ## API
   - http://localhost:8081/covid-testing-service/testing/iso-code/{iso-code}